dylan-lang/opendylan/sources/environment/console/README.txt

-The three libraries in this directory are the various command-line entry points into the Open Dylan application.
+The libraries in this directory are the command-line entry points into the Open Dylan application.

 The modules used by each library determine the commands and features built in to the application, but the libraries themselves simply process the command-line